ossf/allstar/manual-install.md

 # **Manual Installation**

-> Ok, I have installed Allstar on my account/organization, now what?

-By default, Allstar installed on your organization will not take any actions.
-To quickly enable Allstar on all of your repositories:
+These directions walk you through manually installing Allstar on your organization or repository.
+For a faster setup that installs Allstar on all your repositories, see the Quickstart[TODO: link].
+[TODO: finish intro]

+[TODO: insert decision tree]

+[TODO: insert links to three different Install Options below]

+## Install Allstar on your Organization, **Opt Out Strategy** (Recommended)

 1. Create a repository named `.allstar`.
 1. Create a file named `allstar.yaml` with the contents: